airwolff/competitor-analysis-framework/Phase 1-Competitor Analysis Prompts V2.md

 Act as a meticulous **Researcher** tasked with information gathering.

-Based on the foundational profile context provided above for **Bandcamp**, conduct a detailed analysis of their product offerings and features.
+Based on the foundational profile context provided above for **https://subvert.fm/**, conduct a detailed analysis of their product offerings and features.
 Search thoroughly for each required point; if information is definitively unavailable after searching, explicitly state that for the specific point.

 Required Information and Structure: